Hertz Arena: History

+Features of the Arena

+Hertz Arena features LED lighting, luxury seating, a state-of-the-art sound system, video boards, a VIP lounge and much more.
+Some of the luxury seating options available at the arena include a lounge, suite and box seating.
+The arena's VIP lounge, which can be rented out for private events, contains a wide variety of amenities.
+The arena's video boards are used to broadcast live events and offer a variety of features, such as a multi-angle view, instant replays and a wide range of graphics.

 Tenants

 The arena has been used as a multipurpose venue, primarily hosting the Florida Everblades ECHL ice hockey team.
 It was also the home for the Florida Flame NBA Development League team, the Florida Firecats, Florida Tarpons and Gulf Coast Fire indoor football teams.
 Additionally, the venue has hosted various concerts, circuses, boxing, mixed martial arts events, AEW shows, Total Nonstop Action Wrestling shows, WWE shows, Professional Bull Riders events and family shows.

 The arena is also home to the Florida Gulf Coast University Eagles club hockey team of the American Collegiate Hockey Association (ACHA).
 In March 2006 and March 2010, the facility hosted the Division 3 ACHA National Championships and in March 2008 the Division 2 ACHA National Championships.

 The arena has also hosted a college hockey tournament, originally known as the Everblades College Classic and then the Florida College Hockey Classic.
 It was a four-team tournament was hosted by the University of Maine Black Bears and the Cornell University Big Red, and two other invited teams.
 The winner was awarded the Ned Harkness Cup.

 On March 9, 2022, the arena had its first televised wrestling event as All Elite Wrestling (AEW) had its tapings of Dynamite and Rampage, marking AEW's debut to the Southwest Florida market.